-Periodically review the scoring formula for active transportation projects to ensure continued prioritization of projects in Impacted Communities.
+Review the scoring formula for active transportation projects at least once every five years to ensure continued prioritization of projects in Impacted Communities.
+TR-A2.5

 Partner with the cities, EBRPD, and CCTA to develop uniform guidance to manage active micromobility services.
+TR-A2.6